openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 The results will be saved in `./model` folder by default.
 It can be modified by `--save-model-to` option.
 These files can be used by other commands: `export`, `eval`, `demo`, etc.

-`otx train` recieves `template` as a positional argument.
+`otx train` receives `template` as a positional argument.
 Also, the path to train and val data root should be passed to the CLI to start training.
-Template name could be taken from the output of the `find` command above.
+The template name could be taken from the output of the `find` command above.

 ```bash
 otx train --help